Gibbs scheme in the theory of random fields: Concluding remarks

 The symbiosis of these two definitions of Gibbs random fields allows us to present a consistent version of the theory of Gibbs random fields if we take the $\Pr$--definition as the main one, and consider the existence theorem within the framework of the DLR--definition as a representation theorem.\\

 \textbf{Acknowledgments.} The authors are grateful to Serguei Dachian, University of Lille, for his careful reading of the first version of the paper and very significant comments.
+We are also grateful to Aernout van Enter for his useful remarks.
 The work was supported by the Science Committee of the Republic of Armenia in the frames of the research project 21AG-1A045.